MatheusCervieri/Multiplayer-Pong-Game-And-Social-Networking-Using-React-Typescript-and-Nestjs-Ft_Transcendence-/README.md

 CRUD stands for: Create, Read, Update and Delete.
 Put simply, if you are designing a CRUD interface that means that users can expect to be able to do these 4 things to items in the database (providing they have the appropriate permissions of course).

-In your library example, this simply means that we are going to be building the ability for users to create entries (add books, authors or genres to the database), read entries (or, retrieve lists of books and other things from the database), update entries (edit details of an entry), and delete entries (remove them from the database).
+In a library example, this simply means that we are going to be building the ability for users to create entries (add books, authors or genres to the database), read entries (or, retrieve lists of books and other things from the database), update entries (edit details of an entry), and delete entries (remove them from the database).

 ## MVC